Polkas/cat2cat/README.md

 ## transform a categorical variable according to a new encoding

+**main rule is to replicate the observation if it could be assign to a few categories** **then using simple freqencies or ml model to approximate probabilities of being assign to each categorie.**

 Why cat2cat:
 - universal algorithm which could be used in different science fields
 - stop removing variables for ml models because variable categories are not the same across time